Affinities and Activities

 There is also a Duplicate Bridge group.
 You will need a partner for this monthly gathering.
 Playing is within the duplicate bridge general structure.
 Duplicate Bridge meets on the third Friday of the each month.
 For more information, contact Jane Swanson at jswanson(at)website-center(dot)com.

 To help foster the connections within our ever-growing community, we are encouraging all Members, Friends, and Visitors to participate in Face2Face Gatherings this year.
-We will kick-off this year's program with a church wide gathering on Wednesday, September 12, when you will have an opportunity to have two "Face2Faces" in one evening.

 You will not be asked to commit to anything, just to sit down and get to know someone for 40 minutes.
 Please plan on joining us and make some new UU friends!
 If you have questions please contact Lori Emison Clair, Director of Congregational Life at firstname.lastname@example.org.